tddg/bespokv/README.md

 cp *.h include/
 ```

-Nex, create a directory to compile the lib:
+Next, create a directory to compile the lib:
 ```
 mkdir build
 cd build/